May 1977: PBS Movie Theater

 and the prints were pretty hammered, too.

-What PBS showed were fine telecine transfers of brand-new 35mm prints, fresh from the lab.
+What PBS showed were, mostly, fine telecine transfers of

 Local stations were given the choice of capturing and broadcasting either the subtitled editions or the